 The following reasons can cause dehydration in any age group:

-- Not drinking enough water: The simplest and most common reason that leads to dehydration is merely not drinking enough water.
+- Not drinking enough water: The simplest and most common reason for dehydration is the elderly not drinking enough water.
 Whether that may be a matter of habit or the lack of access to clean drinking water, you will become dehydrated if you neglect hydration.
-Note that dehydration in seniors can even result from neglect in nursing homes.
+Note that dehydration can even result from neglect in nursing homes.

 - Fever: Another major cause of dehydration through the skin is fever.
 The higher the fever, the more liquid you lose by sweating.
 Fever is especially dangerous when combined with diarrhea and/or vomiting.

 - Increased urination: Finally, you can lose water through increased urination.
 This can be due to undiagnosed or untreated diabetes.
-Dehydration in older adults is also often caused by medications such as diuretics, which are usually prescribed for high blood pressure.
+Dehydration in older adults is also often caused by medications such as diuretics.
+They are usually prescribed to people with high blood pressure.

 Why Is Dehydration More Common in the Elderly?